-The searching capabilities required to access specific foods in such a large database need to be wide, varied, and flexible.
-The sheer volume of ingredients, foods, and recipes in the database as well as multiple search options can be overwhelming.
+The searching capabilities required to access specific foods in such a large database need to be varied, flexible, and effective.
+The sheer volume of foods and ingredients in the ESHA database can be overwhelming.
 Fortunately, there are a lot of methods built into the software that can help simplify and speed up the searches.

 This post covers some of the popular and helpful search tips.

 Name (or partial-name) and User Code Search

 This is the default search for the program.
 Access it by typing in the search terms and pressing Enter on the keyboard.
 You can search by the item’s full name (Orange Juice) or use partial words (oran ju) to find the item — search terms are not case-sensitive.
 Use fewer or more terms to widen or narrow your search.